Demolition Permit Requirements in St. Johns County, FL

 If you live in an HOA community: demolition of visible structures (garages, sheds, accessory buildings) may require HOA notification or approval.
 Check your CC&Rs, some communities require maintaining certain structures or replacing them within a set timeframe.

-Here's a typical timeline for a demolition project in St. Johns County, FL:
+Here's a typical timeline for a demolition project:

 Week 1